+The present scenario is coming up with technological revolution, web technology and web culture.
+Naturally it is the achievement of people especially in the field of science besides humanities.
+It is well considered opinion proven rationally that science is the great potential factor for the development of country.
+Hence science education in every country occupies a significant emphasis.
+The very structured knowledge in science education demands good intellect people with scientific attitude and rationale mind.
+Even the very intelligent students find science comparatively a difficult subject of study as compared to humanities.
 Senior secondary school years should be a new and interesting experience, but many demands and rapid changes can make them one of the most stressful times of the life.
 Students of this stage face increasing amounts of schoolwork, a rapidly changing curriculum, assignment deadlines and exams.
 Students worry about selecting careers and post schooling programmes.
 The problems encountered by students may differ from those faced by their non student peers.
 In this situation they experience stress.
 Stress refers to a dynamic interaction between the individual and the environment.
 In this interaction, demands, limitations and opportunities related to work may be perceived as threatening to surpass the individual's resources and skills (Kohler, et al 2006).
-In case of disarrangement, this interaction may lead to cognitive, emotional and behavioural alterations.
-Some of the most common stressors are time pressures, workload, making decisions, continuous changes and economic mistakes at work.
 Students are starting to shift from a life that is dependent on others to a life that needs them to release the dependency and start carrying their own responsibilities (Sulaiman, et al 2009).
-In addition, there are important sources of stress such as homework. curriculum transaction. assignments and uncomfortable classrooms, relationships with faculty members, peers and friends, eating and sleeping habits and time pressure may also be sources of stress.
-Peers are the most important factor causing stress among students.
-This refers to the stress among science students due to conflicts with friends, competition faced by the students from their peers etc. Students have to balance their schoolwork with their hobbies, sports and daily life.
+In addition, there are important sources of stress such as homework, curriculum transaction. assignments and uncomfortable classrooms, relationships with faculty members, peers and friends, eating and sleeping habits and time pressure may also be sources of stress.
+Society is the most important factor causing stress among students.
+This refers to the stress among science students due to unacceptable behavior of family member in society, and undesired social traditions and practices.
+Students have to balance their schoolwork with their hobbies, sports and daily life.
 They have conflicts with friends, siblings, parents and have to adjust themselves with other environmental demands.

-Further, Science students have many obstacles to overcome in order to achieve optimal academic performance as compared to humanities students.
 A number of researches have been done looking at the correlation of many stress factors that science students experience and the effects of stress on their academic performance and further supported by Saipanish (2003) who conducted a study on 686 medical students in Thailand.
 Most of the time, science students have complain of dwelling in between their efforts for better achievement and teacher's/ parent's expectations.
 Most of the studies in different responses to stress have been carried out in dental, medical, nursing, university and college students (Sinha, et al 2000, Lee et al 2002, Kuruppuarachchi, et al 2002, Ellison, 2004, Polychronopoulou, Argy and Divaris, Kimon 2005, Hussain, et al 2008, Kumar and Singh 2004, Kaplan, et al 2005, Chapell, et al 2005, Vijayalakshmi and Lavanya 2006, Nicholson 2009, and Hasan 2009).
 Many scholars in the field of behavioural science have carried out extensive research on stress and its outcomes and concluded that the topic needed more attention.
 The researcher found that there is no much research conducted particularly in Western U.P in India pertaining to this issue with regards to the students of different types of institutions recognized by different boards.
 Therefore, it is timely to conduct a research to examine this particular issue.
-In the present study, the researcher attempted to assess the peers as dimension of psychological stress among senior secondary science students studying in different types of institutions.
+In the present study, the researcher attempted to assess the society as dimension of psychological stress among senior secondary science students studying in different types of institutions.